-History of Rogers CenterWhen Rogers Center opened its doors in a spectacular inauguration ceremony in 1989, it was known as the SkyDome, and it was only in 2005 that the facility changed its name.
-Rogers Center became an immediate success in a city that badly needed an entertainment venue such as this.
-Thanks to brilliant architecture, its famous retractable roof, state of the art technological features and prime location, Rogers Center went on to win many industry awards, including Prime Site of the Year award from 1996 to 1998.
+History of Rogers CentreWhen Rogers Centre opened its doors in a spectacular inauguration ceremony in 1989, it was known as the SkyDome, and it was only in 2005 that the facility changed its name.
+Rogers Centre became an immediate success in a city that badly needed an entertainment venue such as this.
+Thanks to brilliant architecture, its famous retractable roof, state of the art technological features and prime location, Rogers Centre went on to win many industry awards, including Prime Site of the Year award from 1996 to 1998.
 It was also awarded the title of Stadium of the Year Award for four consecutive years.
-1997 was a record year for Rogers Center, when 302 events were held, seeing 4.5 million people in attendance!
-Since then, Rogers Center continues to serve as Toronto’s prime entertainment venue and has seen over 50 million people attend 2000 events since its opening in 1989.
+1997 was a record year for Rogers Centre, when 302 events were held, seeing 4.5 million people in attendance!
+Since then, Rogers Centre continues to serve as Toronto’s prime entertainment venue and has seen over 50 million people attend 2000 events since its opening in 1989.

 Art WorkFor the grand opening in 1989, $5 million in artwork was commissioned for the interior and exterior of the center.
 Mimi Gellman’s sculpture of glass and steel, The Art of the Possible, is located on level 100 and features 2000 signatures of those who were involved in the construction of the center.
 Other work is by two Canadian artists, Michael Snow who created The Audience and Lutz Haufschild’s A Tribute to Baseball.

 Visiting Rogers CentreRogers Centre is without a doubt one of the most exciting destinations in Toronto, if not in the entire country of Canada.
 Its splendor knows no bounds and its unique features are a model for other architects in the world who are seeking to create the same type of construction.
 Rogers Centre runs an updated website that always lists upcoming events and it is worth attending one of these to understand the sheer magic of the venue.